 Expanding Product Line with Larger, Higher Value Solutions.
-We are now expanding the shipment of our new larger, more powerful and higher cost LiFT Packs for Class 1 counterbalance trucks.
-We have successfully completed commercial launch of our new line of Flux LiFT Pack batteries for Class 2 Narrow Aisle and Class 3 End Rider forklifts in December 2019.
-Over the coming several months, we anticipate achieving UL Listings on all major product lines, including equipment manufacturer approvals.
+We have been shipping of our new larger, more powerful and higher cost LiFT Packs for Class 1 counterbalance trucks., Class 2 Narrow Aisle and Class 3 End Rider forklifts We continue to achieve UL Listings on all major product lines, including equipment manufacturer approvals.

-Airport Ground Support Equipment (GSE) Battery Pipeline.
-In October 2019, we received a \$300,000 order for additional airport GSE batteries from an existing global airline customer.
-That customer is expected to place significant additional orders in calendar 2020.
-Other major airlines, equipment manufacturers, and GSE providers continue to pilot and test our packs.
+Airport Ground Support Equipment (GSE) Battery Pipeline In January 2020, we received a \$4,680,000 order for additional airport GSE batteries from an existing global airline customer.
+Due to the COVID-19 crisis and its effect to the airline segment, the customer requested that the order to be reduced to approximately \$2,700,000 and be delivered in monthly shipments up to November 2020.

 Additional Product Line with Stationary Storage Batteries.
 In December 2019, the Company received an order for approximately \$800,000 from a solar company that sells standalone Electric Vehicle (EV) charging stations.
 The battery packs are used as stationary power storage for the EV charging stations.
+As of March 31, 2020, \$240,000 of the order has been delivered.